oracle-livelabs/apex/ai-vision-lab/2-import-app/2-import-app.md

 ## Introduction

 In this lab, you import the Social Media application into your APEX workspace.
-You will use this imported app to integrate with the OCI Vision service.
+You use this imported app to integrate with the OCI Vision service.

 You can download the Social Media Application [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/developer-library/APEX_Social_Media_HOL_FINAL.zip).